Nick Gross: Find Your Grind

+FYG raised a Series A funding round of $5 million led by Echo Investment Capital in November 2025.

+In 2025, Find Your Grind became an ESSA validated program.

+Foundation

 In 2015, Nick and Natasha Gross founded the Find Your Grind Foundation to support disadvantaged young people.

 In September 2015, Find Your Grind Foundation collaborated with Anaheim Ducks to start the Find Your Grind Hockey Scholarship Program.